-- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms); - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.
+- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - 2. credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., government agencies, corporations, and industrial firms); - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - 5. credits given for extension courses.

-Acceptable academic credits earned at other institutions that are based on a different unit of credit than the ones prescribed by the Arizona Board of Regents are subject to conversion before being transferred to ASU.
+Acceptable academic credits earned at other institutions that are based on a unit of credit different from the ones prescribed by the Arizona Board of Regents are subject to conversion before being transferred to ASU.

-Only resident graduate courses with an "A" or "B" grade may be transferred.
+Transfer credits must be acceptable toward graduate degrees at the institution where the courses were completed.
+Only resident graduate courses (at the institution where the courses were completed) with an "A" or "B" grade may be transferred.
 A course with the grade of pass, credit, or satisfactory may not be transferred.